ARpatterns/diagram/README.md

-# AR Pattern Diagram
+# ECA Diagram

 ## Introduction

-AR pattern diagrams can be seen as a kind of pseudo code representation for Augmented Reality functionalities.
+ECA diagrams can be seen as a kind of pseudo code representation for Augmented Reality functionalities.
 They work as a rough documentation and help to comprehend the triggering, decision control, and execution mechanism of AR behavior.
 AR experiences are heavily driven by elements detected in the real world, without having control over their occurrence and timing during the creation process.
-The reactive behavior and dynamic scenography of AR/MR experiences are therefore modeled as event-driven reactions described as [Event-Condition-Action](https://github.com/ARpatterns/catalog/tree/main/eca) (ECA) rules that perform an action in response to an event, provided that certain conditions are met.
+This reactive behavior and dynamic scenography of AR/MR experiences are therefore modeled as event-driven reactions described as [Event-Condition-Action](https://github.com/ARpatterns/catalog/tree/main/eca) (ECA) rules that perform an action in response to an event, provided that certain conditions are met.
 In the context of AR patterns, ECA rules build a generic technology-agnostic abstraction of the reactive behavior of AR software systems.

-Together with visual [illustrations](https://arpatterns.dev/illustrations) of the scene, AR pattern diagrams help teams stay productive by making it easier to:
+Together with visual [illustrations](https://arpatterns.dev/illustrations) of the scene, ECA diagrams help teams stay productive by making it easier to:
 - Navigate AR scenarios without reading source code.
 - Plan out new features before programming.
 - Quickly onboard new team members.
 - Collaborate with technical and non-technical team members.

 ## Rule-Reaction Block

-In order to provide a compact visualization of active Event-Condition-Action (ECA) rules we developed a diagram representation consisting of rule-reaction blocks.
+In order to provide a compact visualization of active Event-Condition-Action (ECA) rules we developed a diagram representation consisting of rule-reaction blocks using markdown syntax.
 The first line of a rule-reaction block in such a diagram shows the active rule as an Event-Condition-Action triple.
-Below the rule a blockquoted line follows which depicts the changed state as reaction.
+Below the rule follows a blockquoted line which depicts the changed state as reaction.

 | Event | Condition | Action |
 |---|---|---|